fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In Islam, Jesus is believed to have been the precursor to the Islamic prophet Muhammad.
 According to the Quran, the coming of Muhammad was predicted by Jesus in As-Saff 61:6.
 Through this verse, early Arab Muslims claimed legitimacy for their new faith in the existing religious traditions and the alleged predictions of Jesus.
 Like all prophets in Islam, Jesus is also called a Muslim, as he preached that his followers should adopt the "straight path".
 In Islamic eschatology, Jesus will return in a Second Coming to fight Al-Masih ad-Dajjal or the "False Messiah" as well as Gog and Magog and establish peace and justice on earth.

-###Birth narratives
+### Birth narratives

-According to the Quran, the pains of labor took Mary to the trunk of a palm tree.
+According to the Quran, the pains of labor took Mary to the trunk of a palm tree 🌴.
 The Islamic faith echoed some strands within the Christian tradition that Mary (or Maryam) was a literal virgin when Jesus was conceived.
 The most detailed account of the annunciation and birth of Jesus is provided in Surah 3 (Al Imran) and 19 (Maryam) of the Quran where the story is narrated that God (Allah) sent an angel to announce that Maryam could shortly expect to bear a son, despite being a virgin.

 Some academics have noted that the account in Surah 19 is particularly close to that in the Christian Gospel of Luke.
 The Annunciation to Mary is mentioned twice in the Quran and in both instances Mary/ Maryam is told that she was chosen by God to deliver a son.
 In the first instance, the bearer of the news (who is believed by most Muslims to be the archangel Gabriel), delivered the news in (Q3:42-47) as he takes the form of a man (Q19:16-22).
 The details of the conception are not discussed but when Mary asks how she can bear a son in view of her chastity she is told that God creates what he wills and that these things are easy for God.
 The Quran (Q21:91 and Q66:12) says that God blew through his angel into Mary and she, although being chaste, bore Jesus without any father.